fodorbalint/PathMaker/README.md

 Is it possible to develop an algorythm that works for all sizes?
 The edge-related and area-counting rules are universal, but the size-specific rules get more and more complex.
 Can you define them with one statement?

-I have made statistics about how many random walkthroughs you can complete on different grids using the 7 x 7-complete rules before running into an error.
+I have made statistics about how many random walkthroughs you can complete on different grids using the 7 x 7-specific and the universal rules before running into an error.
 Based on 1000 attempts, here are the results:<br />
 9: 16.7<br />
 11: 4<br />
 13: 1.8<br />